en

 Before the surgery

-Prior to surgery, a complex examination is required, which involves recording the patient's medical history and performing a detailed ophthalmological examination.
-At this stage, we also determine the refractive power of the intraocular lens to be implanted, measured in diopters.
-Even with precise intraocular lens calculation methods, approximately 80% of patients achieve a refractive error of no more than 0.5 D from the planned postoperative refractive value.
+Prior to surgery, a complex examination is required, which involves recording the patient's medical history and conducting a detailed ophthalmological examination.
+In addition to cataracts, many other eye diseases can cause vision loss, which is why a detailed and thorough examination by a specialist is particularly important.
+During this examination, we also determine the refractive power of the intraocular lens to be implanted, measured in diopters.
+Even with the most modern methods of calculating artificial lens power, approximately 80% of patients achieve a refractive error of no more than 0.5 D after the planned surgery.

 Medications taken regularly for other illnesses should also be taken on the day before surgery, including medications that affect blood clotting.